hpi-swa-teaching/SqueakIssueIntegration/packages/IssueIntegration-Core.package/IIIssueManagement.class/README.md

 An IssueManagement maintains the issues for a certain repository.
-Every Package gets it's own IssueManagement.

 Instance Variables
 	cacheDatetime:		<DateAndTime>